 What Is A Serial Monogamist?

-How to Know If You May Be A Serial Relationship Seeker
+How To Know If You May Be A Constant Relationship Seeker

 How Do You Know If the Person You're Dating Is A Perpetual Dater?